korkies22/TopImage/front/README.md

   - css: Contains global sass file for the page
   - pages: Components which store the main file template setup of each page.
 Currently: login, schedule and tutorial.
   - store: Folder to configure everything about the store: reducers, actions, state, etc. Currently auth, events, schedules and current week are managed in the store
   - util: common JS functions used throughout the app are stored here.
-It includes auth and localStorage related functions, week related functions, hash from string to number for types of events function and constants for the grid
+It includes auth and localStorage related functions, event constants and socketio related functionalities.
   - index.js: Main file needed for react to build the SPA
 - public: Where the production ready app is located in order to be copied to the backend